Postdoctoral Opportunities at KIPAC

 Rubin Observing Specialist Fellowships

-This is a unique opportunity to combine, over the course of a 4-year term, time spent at the Rubin Summit and Base Facilities as an Observing Specialist in the Nighttime Operations team with LSST science research exploiting that operational experience.
-Each Rubin Observing Specialist spends 2 years in Chile, and then 2 years back at KIPAC.
-We are anticipating that one position will be enabled by a collaboration with the Korea Astronomy and Space Sciences Institute (KASI): in this case, and if desired by all parties, the KASI-KIPAC Rubin Observing Specialist Fellow may spend a further 2 years at KASI in Daejeon, Republic of Korea.
+This is a unique opportunity to combine, over a 4-year term, time spent at the Rubin Summit and Base Facilities as an Observing Specialist in the Nighttime Operations team with LSST science research, exploiting that operational experience.
+Each Rubin Observing Specialist spends two years in Chile and then two years back at KIPAC (contact Phil Marshall).

 KIPAC Postdocs